 Some of the biggest transfer deals have involved BVB, though very rarely are the German club on the buying end, instead they have accrued some of the most lucrative fees in world football.
 They’ve managed to keep this business model sustainable by not then squandering the money on marquee signings or headline acts, but rather, shrewd — sometimes under the radar — investments.

-That ability will be called into question again now, with Dortmund selling England international winger Jadon Sancho for a fee around £73m.
+That ability will be called into question again now, with Dortmund selling Norway sensation Erling Haaland to Manchester City, just one summer after selling England sensation Jadon Sancho to Manchester United.

 Sold: Sokratis Papastathopoulos to Arsenal (£17.6m)